marcobeierer/wordpress-linkchecker/src/readme.txt

 == Changelog ==

 = 1.12.0 =

-* Moved scheduler to tab in main view.
+*Release Date - 8th May, 2018*

+* New 'Mark as fixed on all pages' button.
 * Added Polylang integration.
 	* Probably also works with WPML.
+* Compression of results before they get stored in browser cache.
+* Moved scheduler to tab in main view.

 = 1.11.0 =
 *Release Date - 22th April, 2018*